indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   evaluated Starlark file.
 This enables Starlark files to be parameterized based on explicit strings provided via ``--var`` or through the content of environment variables via ``--var-env``.
+* PyOxidizer can now automatically add cryptographic code signatures when running.
+This feature is extensively documented at :ref:`tugger_code_signing`.
+  From a high-level, you instantiate and activate a :py:class:`starlark_tugger.CodeSigner` in your Starlark configuration to define your code signing certificate.
+As files are processed as part of evaluating your Starlark configuration file, they are examined for the ability to be signed and code signing is automatically attempted.
+We support signing Windows files using Microsoft's official ``signtool.exe`` application and Apple Mach-O and bundle files using a pure Rust reimplementation of Apple's code signing functionality.
+This functionality is still in its early stages of development and is lacking some power user features to exert low-level control over code signing.
+Please file feature requests as you encounter limitations with the functionality!

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^